 Now it is clear who built the house.

-However, in business and scientific writing, the passive is used a little more frequently.
+But in business, scientific, and academic writing, passive construction is used a little more.

-In reply to your complaint, your delivery was delayed due to unforeseen circumstance.
+In reply to your complaint, your delivery was delayed due to unforeseen circumstances.

-In the causative form, which is sometimes called the have or get something done form, again we don’t know who performs the action.
+There is also the causative form.
+It is sometimes called the have or get something done form.
+Again we don’t know who performs the action.

 I really need to have my car serviced.

 Joe has to get his hair cut before his interview.

 Are you going to get your computer repaired?

 In the examples above, again, you don’t know who is performing the action.